niels-demeyer/scrapy-playwright-demo/README.md

 ```

 ### Result
 You can find the result in `data/data.jsonl`
+You can look at [example_data.jsonl](/assets/example_data.jsonl)
+### Optional
+If you are also a `Geuze` fan, and you are also looking for `Geuze`, than you can activate the `GueuzeOnlyFilter`
+in the `settings.py` file in the `FEEDS` section.
+Or go ahead and create your own filter.
 ## Screenshot
 ![Screenshot](./assets/my_searches.png)

 ## Why Playwright?
 Is Selenium left behind?
 Github stars don't say everything but they do give an indication of the popularity of a project.
 Below you can see the
 history of the `Scrapy` and `Playwright` projects and some of their siblings: `Selenium`.
 In my limited experience with
 `Playwright` I found that `Playwright` is very easy to Install and use.
-No more wedrivers to manage and or install.
+No more webdrivers to manage and or install.
-It supports async which and is faster.
-The code code is more readable and easier and less tedious because there is an
+It supports async which is faster.
+The code is more readable and easier and less tedious because there is an
 auto waiting for elements.
 Below I made 2 sample scripts that log in to reddit.
 1 in `Selenium` and 1 in `Playwright`.
 ### Selenium code example
 ```python